insertgroupname/feedback-nest-server/apidocs.md

     ```json
     {
-      "avgWPM": number,
-      "avgDisfluencyPerTotalWord": number,
-      "avgDisfluencyPerVideoLength": number,
-      "avgDisfluencyPerSilence": number,
-      "avgSilencePerVideoLength": number,
-      "WPMrange": number[][]
+      "WPMrange": number[][],
+      "acceptableDisfluencyPerMinut": number,
     }
     ```

 - Make a new average stat

   - make a new global average stat across the records in the server

-    - It may do nothing if there is no new record.
+    - It may not do anything if there is no new record.

     > PUT `/v2/admin/newAvgStat`